 Do you like to find free things like we do?
 Disney Springs is the perfect place for you!

 The place is completely free to visit.
 Even the really nice parking garages are free!

 You can choose to venture in any of the four districts.
 Shop for fun finds in the stores or stay in the rainforest cafe Disney Springs Marketplace, take part in Downtown Disney events in The Landing, visit more Disney springs shops in the Disney Springs Town Center, or peek at the exhibitions of Disney things at the West Side.

 When we hear the word “Disney” in a place’s name, we ultimately think of the theme parks.
 Disney Springs Florida is NOT one.

 Admission is free because this huge complex is actually an outdoor shopping mall!

 The Disney Springs area is filled with fun entertainment.
-A lot of people are confused on the Disney Springs address but it is in the same spot as the Downtown Disney Florida before, only renamed after the renovation.
+A lot of people are confused about the Disney Springs address but it is in the same spot as Downtown Disney Florida before, only renamed after the renovation.

 You can visit the complex at the Walt Disney World Resort in East Buena Vista Drive, Lake Buena Vista, Florida.

-Disney Springs hours are from 10 a.m. to 12 a.m. but hours for special activities varies.
+Disney Springs hours are from 10 a.m. to 12 a.m. but hours for special activities vary.